 What is the key to running a successful Marine Surveying business?

-Main success elements – understand what service it is you are selling, persistence, time management.
+- Understand what service it is you are selling

-PLEASE NOTE we operate an ‘open door’ towards applicants and warmly encourage those that wish to learn.
-So if you want to apply then please do.
+We operate an ‘open door’ towards all applicants and warmly encourage those that wish to learn.
+So, if you want to apply then please do.

 All of our applications are checked by the dedicated course Account Manager before acceptance.
 If we need any more information then we will contact the prospective student.
 Our main objective is that we want our students to succeed and enjoy the course.
 If we think that you are going to struggle based on a lack of experience or qualifications, then we will contact you first and qualify the areas of concern.
 Motivation and commitment are the most important factors.
 If you have those two attributes then we are happy to receive your application.

 So, what are you waiting for?
 Download our Diploma in Ship Surveying brochure today and start learning with the Maritime Training Academy.
 We look forward to having you onboard!